n-greensweig/full-stack-to-do-app/README.md

-# Full Stack To-do App
+# Priori - a full-stack to-do app

 ## Table of Contents
 - [Description](#Description)